 Using a super-heavy camera stand, I could use longer exposures achieving a super-sharp f-stop of f32-45, vital for such close-up macro photography.
 Instead of my usual hot and bulky flash heads, I used a continuous LED light source and a series of reflectors to create a solid white environment.
 Slivers of black card were then used to create the impression of low-lights in the reflections.

-For jewellery with precious stones, I used a series of tiny mirrors to back-light them making them sparkle.
+To make jewellery with precious stones sparkle, I used a series of tiny mirrors to back-light them.

 For each piece a clipping path is then created, this is used to generate soft shadows.
 Using identical Photoshop settings each time, gives shadow consistency across all of the photos.

 By far the toughest challenge though are the large, ultra-shiny earrings.
 For these there is no hiding – the camera is visible wherever it is.
 So each of these take up to an hour of Photoshop work to rebuild.
 Completed by adding fake reflections and highlights.

 read about Dawes Jewellery website